Matthew R. Wilson

-email protected]
+- [email protected]

 Matthew R. Wilson is a union actor, director, and movement/combat choreographer, as well as a published playwright and theatre scholar.
 He is a two-time Helen Hayes Award recipient and seven-time nominee, and he has performed and taught at theatres, festivals, and universities around the world.

 As a director, Matt has helmed world premieres and established classics.
-Favorite directing projects include The Lieutenant of Inishmore (Constellation Theatre Company); One Man, Two Guv'nors (1st Stage); Twist Your Dickens at the Aurora Fox in Denver; and The Mandrake, A Commedia Christmas Carol (Helen Hayes Award nomination), Don Juan (Helen Hayes Award nomination), and Our Town (Faction of Fools.
-Dr. Wilson serves as Resident Director at the critically-acclaimed Chesapeake Shakespeare Company in Baltimore and has been honored to play some of the Shakespeare’s most iconic roles, including Hamlet, Malvolio, Romeo, Benedick, Sir Andrew Aguecheeck, Autolycus, and Touchstone.
+Favorite directing projects include The Lieutenant of Inishmore for Constellation Theatre Company (Helen Hayes Award nomination); One Man, Two Guv'nors at 1st Stage; Twist Your Dickens at the Aurora Fox in Denver; and The Mandrake, A Commedia Christmas Carol (Helen Hayes Award nomination), Don Juan (Helen Hayes Award nomination), and Our Town for Faction of Fools.
+Dr. Wilson serves as Resident Director at the critically-acclaimed Chesapeake Shakespeare Company in Baltimore and has been honored to play some of Shakespeare’s most iconic roles, including Hamlet, Malvolio, Romeo, Benedick, Sir Andrew Aguecheeck, Autolycus, Touchstone, and Feste.
 He has also directed versions of Hamlet, Romeo and Juliet, Pericles, Titus Andronicus, Much Ado about Nothing, A Midsummer Night’s Dream, and The Comedy of Errors and has choreographed fights for many more.
 A Certified Teacher with the Society of American Fight Directors and member of the International Order of the Sword and Pen, Matt has killed people on stage with swords, knives, pikes, guns, ropes, clubs, bathtubs, and shovels.
 He has also died many times himself.
 Favorite fight direction credits include Macbeth, Women Beware Women, ‘Tis Pity She's a Whore, The Fifth Musketeer, and Life is a Dream.
 He has taught at SAFD national and regional workshops and at the Paddy Crean International Art of the Sword Conference.

 Freelance acting, directing, and combat/movement choreography: